 A New Community Bicycle Shop Comes to Schenectady

-Bicycle enthusiasts and other volunteers from around the greater Schenectady area have come together recently to create an all-volunteer community bike shop.
-We are building a space where bicycle repairs and maintenance happen in a creative and supportive environment that is available to everyone.
-Volunteers are working to build "Electric City Bike Rescue" (ECBR) into a resource for the community that will offer programs focused on rescuing, repairing, and redistributing abandoned and unused bicycles that would otherwise be destined for landfills or scrap yards.
+Bicycle enthusiasts and other volunteers from around the greater Schenectady area have come together since 2014 to create an all-volunteer community bike shop.
+We've built a space where bicycle repairs and maintenance happen in a creative and supportive environment that is available to everyone.
+Volunteers have made "Electric City Bike Rescue" (ECBR) into a resource for the community, that offers programs focused on rescuing, repairing, and redistributing abandoned and unused bicycles that would otherwise be destined for landfills or scrap yards.

-As we move forward, volunteers at ECBR will be be developing programs that will provide participants of all ages a way to learn bicycle repair and maintenance skills, or perhaps acquire a bicycle at little or no cost.
+As we've moved forward, volunteers at ECBR have developed programs that will provide participants of all ages a way to learn bicycle repair and maintenance skills, or perhaps acquire a bicycle at little or no cost.
 The goal is to allow easy access to second-hand bicycles that can be used as a healthier active play alternative for children, or self-sustained alternative transportation for others.

-For the past several years, ECBR was generously donated work space by the Edison Tech Center on North Broadway in Schenectady.
-As of May 2018, we are no longer operating at that location.
+For our earlier years, ECBR was generously donated work space by the Edison Tech Center on North Broadway in Schenectady.
+As of October 2018, we have moved to a new location in the McGathan Townhouse complex off of Watt Street, in a building donated for our use by the Schenectady Municipal Housing Authority.
 See our "Contact Us" page for directions to our new location.